college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-04-organizing-information-about-your-extracurricular-activities.md

 ---
 layout: post
-title: "04.
-Organizing information about your extracurricular activities"
+title: 04.
+Organizing information about your extracurricular activities
 date: 2016-09-08
 ---